aimclub/blocksnet/docs/source/examples/methods/index.rst

 Methods
 =========

-The examples of how to operate with city model to perform certain analytics.
+The examples of how to operate the `City` model to perform certain analytics.

 .. toctree::
    :glob:
    :maxdepth: 1

    accessibility
+   connectivity